 This bike has all of the features that you would want and require in an exercise bike.

 Flywheel and resistance

 There's no doubt that this exercise is comfortable while using.
 Initially, you may find the seat a little uncomfortable if you are not used to using an exercise bike.
-Other than that, the handles are soft to grip and non-slip, and they make standing and pedalling comfortable, too.
+The handles are soft to grip and non-slip, and they make standing and pedaling comfortable, too.

-This bike can be fully adjusted.
-The handlebars can be moved up or down, the seat can be moved forward or backwards and up and down, and the pedals have straps to hold your feet in place – as well as this they are caged around your toes for when you are standing and pedalling.
+This bike can be fully adjusted to suit your height.
+The handlebars can be moved up or down, the seat can be moved forward or backward and up and down, and the pedals have straps to hold your feet in place — as well as this they are caged around your toes for when you are standing and pedaling.

-With an on-board water bottle holder and a tablet/smartphone stand, there's not much this bike doesn't have.
-Though we will add that the water bottle holder isn't the best (our bottle fell out several times while using, and we found it tricky to pop back in the holder mid-class).
-The non-slip tablet holder can also fit devices with a screen size of up to 12.9-inches – though there isn't anything for attaching it to your bike, we never had an issue with our smartphone moving while cycling.
+There's not much this bike doesn't have, with an on-board water bottle holder and a tablet/smartphone stand.
+However, we will add that the water bottle holder isn't the best (our bottle fell out several times while using it, and we found it tricky to pop back in the holder mid-class).
+The non-slip tablet holder can also fit devices with a screen size of up to 12.9-inches — though there isn't anything for attaching it to your bike, we never had an issue with our smartphone moving while cycling.

 Sturdiness and noise

 With floor-leveling feet to prevent the bike from rocking while in use, this also makes this bike great for use on tiles or uneven ground.
 We were surprised at just how quiet this bike was when in use — whether the resistance was on 3 or 30.
 You could definitely hear a TV over the bike when in use, and it won't wake up sleeping family members.

 Echelon app – what can I use it for?